eclipse-sumo/sumo/docs/web/docs/TraCI/Traffic_Lights_Value_Retrieval.md

 which is incoming into the junction, the lane which is outgoing from the junction, and the lane across the junction (junction-internal).
 Empty strings indicate missing lanes.

+The method basically returns a list of lists of 3-tuples.
+The outer list has a length that corresponds to the length of the 'state' attribute of each phase.
+Each inner list (at position i of the outer list) describes the connections that are controlled by the state at index i.

+By default, each index of the state controls exactly one connection so the inner lists all have length 1.
+However, the inner lists may be longer if [signal-groups](../Simulation/Traffic_Lights.md#defining_signal_groups) are used to simplify the 'state' attribute.